 Adding DeepFactor to your docker image

 This method involves incorporating DeepFactor’s Observability library into the container image itself.
-It is ideal for environments where a user wishes to not have an agent installed on the host.
+This method is ideal for environments where a user wishes not to change his / her deployment command or install dfctl on the deployment machine.
 In this method, we take your docker image, add a file (libdf.so) and create a new image.
 During deployment, you must use this newly created image with DeepFactor enabled instead of the original image.
 The advantage of this approach is that your deployment scripts / pipeline don’t need to change.

 Step 1: Download DeepFactor Dockerfile